 Irish moss, icing glass and linseed are a combo that you will find in almost all good Irish Moss recipes.
 The added flavoring is up to you.
 For me any mix of strong aromatics like anise stars (licorice) cinnamon, nutmeg, or ginger will do.
 Let your taste buds be your guide.

+Cooked by itself, Irish Moss is flavorless.
 Because cooled Irish Moss becomes gelatinous when it cools, it is a great vegan substitute for jello and as a thickening agent.
-Irish Moss can be used when preparing soft jellies, puddings, mousses, soups, and ice creams.
-Irish Moss cooked by itself is flavorless.
-It sets more softly than regular gelatin but no substitute is perfect, right?
+Irish moss is also rich in protein.Use Irish Moss when preparing soft jellies, puddings, mousses, soups, and ice creams.
+It sets more softly than regular gelatin but it gets the job done.
+Hey! no substitute is perfect, right?

 15 minPrep Time